MicrobiologyETHZ/Methods_in_Microbiomics/docs/assembly/metagenomic_workflows.rst

     **Computational Resources**: !

-5. The generated alignment files are then filtered to only include alingments that are at least 45 nucletides long, with an identity of >= 97 and covering 80 of the read sequence.
+The generated alignment files are then filtered to only include alignments that are at least 45 nucleotides long, with an identity of >= 97 and covering 80 of the read sequence.
 The alignment filtering was done using ...
 Other alternatives?

     **Example Command**: